ClusterLabs/PAF/FAQ.md

 complicated workarounds which makes it hard to manage.
 A lot boils down to the lock file requirement to protect the cluster against corruption after a demote.
-Because of it, you __must__ respect a strict stop/start order of the nodes and you can not swap the master role between nodes (let's call that a "switchover").
+Because of it, you __must__ respect a strict stop/start order of the nodes and you can not swap the `Master` role between nodes (let's call that a "switchover").

 Moreover, the existing PostgreSQL agent takes control over the PostgreSQL